zuozhenggh/learning-library/solutions-library/peoplesoft-rapid/1setup/setup.md

-# Set Up OCI for Siebel Deployment
+# Set Up OCI for PeopleSoft Deployment

 ## Introduction

-In this lab, the recently provisioned OCI Trial tenancy will be set up for the Siebel Application.
+In this lab, the recently provisioned OCI Trial tenancy will be set up for the PeopleSoft Application.

 Estimated Lab Time: 20 minutes